futaoo/codespaceRepo/README.md

     ├── t_shanghai_1_12.csv
     └── temperature.png
 ```
+### Folder description

+The codes and datasets are arranged in accordance with two main coding parts of this work: 1) Defining and populating CA ontology, 2) Sample climatic Analysis.

-`paper_ca_ontology/` is the project root directory. `csv2rdf_py/` includes the `ca_model.py` file which reads the downloaded [NOAA Climate](https://www.ncdc.noaa.gov/cdo-web/) csv tables from `datasets/`  then converting them to the triples in line with CA ontology.
+The first part is stored in `csv2rdf_py/` which includes the script `ca_model.py` reading the downloaded [NOAA Climate](https://www.ncdc.noaa.gov/cdo-web/) csv tables from `datasets/`  then converting them to the triples in line with CA ontology.

-`dataplot/` contains a group of scripts `*.py` that make use of a group of `*.csv` files which are the csv form of the solutions to the SPARQL queries executed in our Fuseki endpoint, to result the pictures `*.png` presented in our paper. **Note:** 'p' or 'P' in file's name represents 'precipitation' and 't' or 'T' means 'temperature'.
+The other part is stored in `dataplot/` where a group of scripts `*.py` works for using a group of `*.csv` files (obtained by downloading the solutions to the corresponding SPARQL queries from our published Fuseki endpoint) to result the pictures `*.png` presented in our paper. **Note:** 'p' or 'P' in file's name represents 'precipitation' and 't' or 'T' means 'temperature'.